gvwilson/sdxpy/src/bonus/index.md

 ---
-status: "awaiting revision"
+status: "revised 2023-08-16"
 ---

-Each of the chapters in this book has been designed to fit into an hour (and a bit).
+Each chapter in this book is designed to be teachable in one classroom hour.
-This appendix presents material that extends core ideas but would bust that [%g attention_budget "attention budget" %].
+This appendix presents material that extends core ideas but would break that [%g attention_budget "attention budget" %].

 ## Using Function Attributes {: #bonus-attributes}